tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/modifying-a-dashboard.md

 ## Adding Dashboards
 In the user interface, expand the sidebar and click on the blue text.
-This will open up a dialog where the new dashboard name and icon are to be inputted.
+This will open up a dialog where the new dashboard name, unique index, and icon are to be inputted.
 When the blue confirm button is clicked, the `createNewDashboard` method of the `contentStore` will be invoked.
-This method will create a new dashboard configuration using the inputted name and icon and then append it to the existing list of dashboards.
+This method will create a new dashboard configuration using the inputted name, index, and icon and then append it to the existing list of dashboards.

 ## Adding Components
 In the user interface, locate the settings bar and click on the add components icon  ***add_chart*** beside the dashboard name.
 This will open up a dialog where a list of available components will be presented.
 Select as many components as needed and click on the blue confirm button in the upper right corner.
 When clicked, the `addComponents` method of the `contentStore` will be invoked.
 This method will append an array of selected component IDs to the existing list of component IDs of the current dashboard.